 This is also a Dracula that, despite the lavish production values arrayed behind the production, remains curiously moribund.
 There is an over-familiarity to it.
 Frank Langella is outfitted with the traditional lines I never drink ... wine and Listen to them the children of the night what music they make but it feels more like a play in its umpteenth nightly run with actors going through the familiar lines of a well-trod script.
 There are occasional scenes where John Badhams stylism surmounts the routine like the scene where Dracula invites Lucy to dinner at a table lit up with hundreds of candles, where the camera pulls away to look down through a spiders web as the spider slowly crawls across screen.
 Occasionally the confrontations between Dracula and Laurence Oliviers hammy Van Helsing are delivered with a theatrically charged dynamism but there are too few of these.

-Other adaptations of Dracula are: Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; the Spanish Count Dracula (1970) also with Christopher Lee; the cinematically-released tv movie Dracula (1974) with Jack Palance; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; Werner Herzogs remake Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas Bram Stokers Dracula (1992) with Gary Oldman; Guy Maddins ballet adaptation Dracula: Pages from a Virgins Diary (2002); Dracula (2002), an Italian modernized version starring Patrick Bergin; the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.
+Other adaptations of Dracula are: Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; the Spanish Count Dracula (1970) also with Christopher Lee; the cinematically-released tv movie Dracula (1974) with Jack Palance; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; Werner Herzogs remake Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas Bram Stokers Dracula (1992) with Gary Oldman; Guy Maddins ballet adaptation Dracula: Pages from a Virgins Diary (2002); Dracula (2002), an Italian modernized version starring Patrick Bergin; the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula; the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
+Mann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.

 John Badham later returned to genre territory with Blue Thunder (1983) about a hi-tech helicopter; WarGames (1983) about a teen hacker who accidentally triggers a computerized nuclear war scenario; and the cute robot film Short Circuit (1986).
 He had also earlier made the tv movie psycho-thriller Reflections of Murder (1974).
 While in the 1980s Badham was seen as a strong commercial filmmaker, his work in the 1990s has become a formulaic line of action films and light comedy Stakeout (1987), Bird on a Wire (1990), Point of No Return/The Assassin (1993), Drop Zone (1994) and Nick of Time (1995) and he has disappeared from movie screens in the 00s.
 Screenwriter W.D.
 Richter has written a number of other genre scripts including the remake of Invasion of the Body Snatchers (1978), John Carpenters Big Trouble in Little China (1986), the Stephen King adaptation Needful Things (1993) and the action film Stealth (2005) about an artificially intelligent fighter plane, as well as directing the cult The Adventures of Buckaroo Banzai: Across the Eighth Dimension (1984) and the fine cryogenic sleeper awakes film Late for Dinner (1991).
 Frank Langella has completed few other starring roles but is still a regular supporting actor and can be found in genre films as diverse as Masters of the Universe (1987), Junior (1994), Brainscan (1994), The Ninth Gate (1999), Superman Returns (2006) and The Box (2009), before being nominated for an Academy Award for the role of Nixon in Frost/Nixon (2008).